tebriel/jira-cli/README.md

 ## Release History

+*  _0.1.8 Now allows entry of worklog when transitioning items, or by itself_
 *  _0.1.7 Now requiring my custom npm module for node-jira-devel_
 *  _0.1.6 Transitioning now shows all available options_
 *  _0.1.5 Listing Id for project_